 No. Part of the reason is due to the way we price the program (see the question on support above), but we also believe that true learning happens when you struggle on your own, but the key is to make sure you're not hitting dead ends.

 Having a dedicated tutor is a great way to learn, but it's also the most expensive.
 Also, the reality of your day-to-day learning experience will be on your own, and a small fraction of your journey will be actual 1 on 1 with a tutor (unless you are extraordinarily wealthy and can afford a full-time tutor).
 Instead of assigning you a tutor that you meet with a few times a week, you will have all the instructors and teaching assistants (TAs) available to answer questions anytime.
 We staff TAs around the world so your questions are answered around the clock.
 With our well-crafted curriculum, we believe it's more important to get you unstuck quickly and keep the momentum, rather than wait for an appointment a few days later to talk to someone for 30 minutes.

 We realize that some people do require tutoring early on, and that is definitely a viable, if expensive, learning option.
 If you're very new or have been out of school for a long time, hiring a 1 on 1 tutor may be a better learning approach than learning at Launch School.

 Yes.
 We've taught students from 6 continents (still looking for our first Antarctican student!).
 Just be sure to have high-speed internet connection and a willingness to work consistently.
-We do have some geographic restrictions for our Capstone Mentoring program.
+We do have some geographic restrictions for our Capstone Program.